 Eric Dutram: I’d grade them as follows: Greenspan- F, Bernanke- C+, and Yellen- I (incomplete).

-Greenspan just completely missed the build-up to the financial crisis, and if anything, is better remembered because he got out just before it blew up.
+Greenspan just completely missed the build up to the financial crisis and if anything is better remembered because he got out just before it blew up.
 So we should really be celebrating him for his incredible timing.
-Rates were clearly kept low for too long, and banks were able to pretty much run wild.
-While this obviously isn’t all his fault, he was in a powerful position to limit some of the excesses and take a bit of the fuel away from the fire, but he didn’t.
+Rates were clearly kept low for too long and banks were able to pretty much run wild.
+While this obviously isn’t all his fault, he was in a powerful position to limit some of the excess and take a bit of the fuel away from the fire, but didn’t.

 Andy Hagans: It seems like nearly every measure (yields, historical pricing trends) of nearly every asset class (stocks, bonds, alternatives) suggests overpricing.
 Have our Central Planners — with an assist from their global compadres — inflated a new, global asset bubble?

 Eric Dutram: I think you could make an argument for a new global bubble.
-However, I am having a hard time believing it for stocks in many markets, at least right now.
-While PEs are definitely elevated, they are nowhere near peaks here in the U.S. With that being said, I think you can definitely make the case that we see the bursting of a Chinese asset bubble and that the government’s attempts over there to stop this from happening will likely not end well.
+However, I am having a hard time believing it for stocks in many markets at least right now.
+While PEs are definitely elevated, they are nowhere near peaks here in the U.S. With that being said I think you can definitely make the case that we are seeing the bursting of a Chinese asset bubble and that the government’s attempts over there to stop this from happening will likely not end well.